 In the pre-Lotus Sutra teachings up through the theoretical teaching (the first half) of the Lotus Sutra, Shakyamuni is described as follows: he was born a prince of the country of the Shakya clan in ancient India, but left home to pursue a religious life, and after a period of ascetic practices attained enlightenment, or Buddhahood, for the first time while seated in meditation under the Bodhi tree on the outskirts of Gaya (later called Bodh Gaya).
 According to those teachings, the causes he had made and accumulated through many lifetimes of Buddhist practice had resulted in his obtaining the rewards of benefit and virtue that enabled him, in his present life in India, to attain Buddhahood.
-But his revelation that he had actually attained enlightenment in the distant past fundamentally overturned that existing image.

-As explained earlier, the teaching of the 'true aspect of all phenomena' in the theoretical teaching reveals that there is no essential difference between a Buddha and an ordinary person, because both are embodiments of Myoho-renge-kyo.
+But his revelation that he had actually attained enlightenment in the distant past fundamentally Assets in the theoretical teaching reveals that there is no essential difference between a Buddha and an ordinary person, because both are embodiments of Myoho-renge-kyo.
 In other words, while Buddhahood is inherent in the lives of ordinary people, and anyone can attain Buddhahood at any time, it would actually require practice over numerous lifetimes to do so.
 In the theoretical teaching, even Shakyamuni is seen as having attained Buddhahood only after an unimaginably long period of practice, and so disciples would naturally have to carry out the same practice as their teacher.